partiql/partiql-lang-kotlin/docs/tutorial/tutorial.md

 ```
 PartiQL does not argue about when to use `null`s and when to use
 "missing".
 Myriads of datasets already use one of the two or both.
-However, PartiQL enables queries to distinguish when they access a
+However, PartiQL enables queries to distinguish between null and
-`null` Vs when they access a missing attribute.
-PartiQL also enables
-queries to create results that have both `null`s and missing attributes.
+missing values, and also enables query results that have nulls and
-Indeed, it makes it very easy to propagate source data `null`s as query
+missing values.
+Indeed, PartiQL makes it very easy to propagate source
-result `null`s and source data missing attributes into result missing
+data nulls as query result nulls and source data missing attributes into
-attributes.
+result missing attributes.

 ## Accessing and Processing Missing Attributes: The MISSING Value